Steven-Dawson18/lake-district-cycling/README.md

 ## Credits <a name="credits"></a>

 ### Content
+* The content of this site is original however I did take inspiration from the Love running walkthroough Project for the Logo and Nav layout.

 ### Media
 #### The photos used on the home and sign up page are from Google Images and linked to original site: